Choice of law clause: Canada

-In the United States
+United States

+Empirical studies in the early 21st century have found that the law of the state of New York is by far the most popular choice for choice of law clauses in American contracts, followed by either Delaware or California.

 How choice of law clauses are interpreted may vary by forum.
 In Delaware, a standard choice of law clause can cover liability arising in either tort or contract in order to avoid uncertainty.
 In New York, the express language of the provision must be “sufficiently broad” as to encompass the entire relationship between the contracting parties.
 For example, in Krock v.
 Lipsay, the United States Court of Appeals for the Second Circuit determined that a generic choice-of-law clause did not cover a claim for fraudulent misrepresentation.